Tavleenkm/__Scraper/CS325_p4/Module_5/README.md

 Create a Conda environment and install the required packages from requirements.yaml: conda env create -f requirements.yaml

-## Add Reddit API Credentials
+## Add Reddit and OpenAI API Credentials
 In the project directory, locate and open the config.py file.
 Add your Reddit API credentials (client ID, client secret, username, and password) to the file:

-## In config.py
+# In config.py
 REDDIT_CLIENT_ID = "your_client_id"
 REDDIT_CLIENT_SECRET = "your_client_secret"
 REDDIT_USERNAME = "your_username"
 REDDIT_PASSWORD = "your_password"

+api_key = "your_api_key"

+To use OpenAI for sentiment analysis, obtain an API key:

+Visit OpenAI.
+Sign up or log in.
+Obtain your API key from the OpenAI dashboard.
+In the project directory, in config.py paste your API key.

 ## Run the Main Program
-Execute main.py in your command line or terminal:
+Execute run.py in your command line or terminal:

 python run.py